 The Shawshank Redemption uses the trope masterfully when a simple poster of Rita Hayworth, requested for his cell by Andy Dufresne, turns out to be the means by which Andy was covering up his escape tunnel

 The 2010 Sherlock Holmes- everything in the chemistry lab turns out to be important in some way.
 Details would be spoilerific.

 In fact, both films have a vast arsenal of guns, from the glaringly obvious to the sublt and seemingly one-shot ones.
 One of the most prominent examples in the second movie is Mycroft's oxygen breather that Holmes handles before the climax.

+Signs has a few.
 Which was precisely the point of the movie.
 Everything happens for a reason.

 The 2004 Hong Kong film Silver Hawk (no, no relation to these guys) has the titular heroine's Love Interest, a cop who's ironically chasing her masked alter ego, displaying a very weird martial arts stance that dates back to their childhood days in martial arts training (shown via flashbacks): he'd raise his arms above his head, then bring them down slowly to his sides with the hands still pointing upward, while sucking in his stomach and making growling noises—only to frequently get punched in the face for his trouble.
 Turns out it's a core-strengthening stance that allows him to take a Megaton Punch from the Big Bad's cybernetic fist with no ill-effects.